artkonekt/enum/README.md

 Konekt Enum is a lightweight abstract class that enables creation of PHP enums.

+> **Why not PHP 8.1 Enums?** This package was created back in 2013, and has been in use across many libraries.
+> We're planning to find the way to make this package be based on native PHP enums AND keep compatibility
+> with earlier versions as much as possible.
+This is expected in the **v5.0** release of this package.

 ### Usage

 Extend the base class and define constants on it: